Yubo-Huang/Yubo-Huang.github.io/_pages/about.md

 Awesome Projects
 ======

-I am working on two EU horizon projects: WinGird and ICONIC.
+I am currently working on two EU Horizon projects: WinGrid and ICONIC.

 ## WinGrid

-WinGrid aims to propose cutting-edge techniques to solve open issues in the field of wind energy, including wind resource evaluation, wind turbine/farm control, grid connection etc. In this project, I have achieved the following milestone:
+WinGrid aims to propose cutting-edge techniques to address open issues in the field of wind energy, including wind resource evaluation, wind turbine/farm control, and grid connection.
+In this project, I have achieved the following milestones:

 ### Wind Farm Modelling

-I have constructed a Computational Fuild Dynamics (CFD) - based wind farm simulator.
-It can calculate high-fidelity solutions since it integrates the Navier-Stocks equations for wind velocity dynamics and Actuator Line Model (ALM) for turbine mechanical dynamics.
-There are many direct application of this simulator.
+I have constructed a Computational Fluid Dynamics (CFD)-based wind farm simulator.
+This simulator can calculate high-fidelity solutions as it integrates the Navier-Stokes equations for wind velocity dynamics and the Actuator Line Model (ALM) for turbine mechanical dynamics.
+There are many direct applications of this simulator, including:

 - Wind farm layout design
-- Advanced control algorithms/systems development
+- Development of advanced control algorithms/systems
-- Machine learning, such as wind forcasting, turbine life-span prediction
+- Machine learning applications such as wind forecasting and turbine lifespan prediction

-Prototype of IEA22 MW wind turbine
+Prototype of the IEA22 MW wind turbine

 <p align="center">
   <img src="../images/IEA22MW.png" alt="turbine" width="400">